 So now you’ve come up with a brilliant Black Friday referral campaign with an enticing discount and on-brand design, it’s time to get your customers’ attention.

-Black Friday is a highly competitive time, so it’s vital your campaign is highly visible and promoted throughout different touchpoints.
+Black Friday is a highly competitive time, so it’s vital your campaign is highly visible and promoted at touchpoints throughout the customer journey.

 5. Retarget customers